arielpartners/dhs-common-module/README.md

 ## Getting Started

-CDUI was developed to provide common Angular4 components for Capdash2 and related DHS projects.
+DHS Common Module was developed to provide common Angular4 components for Capdash2 and related DHS projects.
-CDUI allows developers to build and maintain working project with less pain, as well as improve browser load times for Angular2 projects by allowing developers to import UI modules selectively from the node_module directory.
+DHS Common Module allows developers to build and maintain working project with less pain, as well as improve browser load times for Angular2 projects by allowing developers to import UI modules selectively from the node_module directory.

 Follow the instruction below to add this repository to any Angular4 project as a node module.